-If you’ve been following me over the course of all my years of blogging, you have probably heard me mention Dr Bronner’s Sal Suds (a multipurpose/ all purpose cleaning product)many, many times.
+If you’ve been following me over the course of my many years of blogging, you have probably heard me mention Dr Bronner’s Sal Suds (a multipurpose/ all purpose cleaning product) multiple times.

 The stuff is AMAZING and not only am I hooked on it, but I got my sister hooked on it too, and both of us have been using it for years to keep our homes sparkling clean.